evkx/evkx.github.io/content/models/seres/5/5_4WD_Premium/_index.md

 The Seres 5 4WD Premium comes equipped with one sound system option:

-- **:**: This system features 11 speakers and delivers a maximum output of  watts.
+- **:**: Features 11 speakers and delivers a maximum output of  watts.

 Additionally, the model includes 2 USB-C connections as standard.
 The model has 2 USB-A connections as standard.